 About Churchill Downs Incorporated

-Churchill Downs Incorporated, headquartered in Louisville, Ky., is an industry-leading racing, gaming and online entertainment company anchored by our iconic flagship event - The Kentucky Derby.
-We are the largest legal online account wagering platform for horseracing in the U.S., through our ownership of TwinSpires.com and have announced our plans to enter the U.S. real money online gaming and sports betting markets.
-We are also a leader in brick-and-mortar casino gaming with approximately 10,000 gaming positions in eight states.
+Churchill Downs Incorporated ("CDI") (Nasdaq: CHDN), headquartered in Louisville, Ky., is an industry-leading racing, gaming and online entertainment company anchored by our iconic flagship event - The Kentucky Derby.
+We are the largest legal online account wagering platform for horseracing in the U.S., through our ownership of TwinSpires.com.
+We are also a leader in brick-and-mortar casino gaming with approximately 8,000 gaming positions in six states.
+We have launched our BetAmerica Sportsbook at our two Mississippi casino properties and have announced our plans to enter additional U.S. real money online gaming and sports betting markets.
 Additional information about CDI can be found online at www.churchilldownsincorporated.com.

 Information set forth in this press release contains various “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 The Private Securities Litigation Reform Act of 1995 (the “Act”) provides certain “safe harbor” provisions for forward-looking statements.
 All forward-looking statements made in this press release are made pursuant to the Act.